Riiwump/riieverywumpvotesfeed/README.md

 # riiwumptendofeed
-Rss Feed For RiiWumpTendo Feel Free To Add To Your Rss Reader
+Rss Feed For Every Wump Votes Feel Free To Add To Your Rss Reader